 Diabetic ketoacidosis (DKA) is a serious complication of diabetes that occurs when your body produces high levels of acids called ketones in the blood.

+Diabetic ketoacidosis can be life threatening.
+This situation can happen very quickly.
 If you have diabetes, learn the warning signs of diabetic ketoacidosis and know when to seek emergency care (below).

 |Contact your doctor or diabetes nurse without delay if:|